nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 </style>
 ```

-## Using jinja macros to reduce repetitive HTML in forms
+## Using macros to reduce repetitive HTML in jinja templates
 * In the below example a macro named `render_input` is used to generate jinja template for each form input
 * This reduces HTML repetition for rendering each form input thus reducing the scope for errors and increasing the readability of template
 ```html